raffaem/pdfsak/README.md

-# pdftools
+# PDFsak

 ## About it
-pdftools is an utility to manipulate PDF files.
+PDFsak (PDF Swiss Army knife) is an utility to manipulate PDF files.

+The previous name of the project (as of 2021-10-10) was "pdftools".

 It allows you to: